Our latest contributor, Sammy Slowpoke, takes a look at the current state of SA’s traffic.

-Take a drive anywhere on our roads and its not hard to see where the problems lie; overtaking on solid lines, on blind rises, driving on the wrong side of the road against the flow of traffic (Yes Mr. Taxi driver, we have noticed this slight bending of the rules on occasion – and by occasion I mean every day…).
+Take a drive anywhere on our roads and it wouldn’t be surprising that there is such a huge number of truck accident lawsuits; overtaking on solid lines, on blind rises, driving on the wrong side of the road against the flow of traffic (Yes Mr. Taxi driver, we have noticed this slight bending of the rules on occasion – and by occasion I mean every day…).
 The list goes on.

 It ultimately boils down to one thing; blatant disregard for the rules of the road, or as I like to put it, “The I Don’t Give a S*** Principle”.My current pet peeve with regards to poor road manners is the use, or rather lack, of stop signs and traffic lights.
 Both of these traffic control measures have become hugely dangerous at intersections in my neighborhood, and I doubt its limited only to my neck-of-the-woods.

 Every day we take our lives in our hands and are required to keep our wits about us just tootling around the streets of our ’hood.
 Vehicles simply do not stop, never mind slow down any longer for stop signs or traffic lights.